-JOB TITLE: Development Associate
+JOB TITLE: Development Associate DEPARTMENT: Development

 REPORTS TO: Chief Development Officer FLSA STATUS: Full-time hourly/non-exempt

-The Development Associate works to maintain the fundraising efforts of a nonprofit symphony orchestra.
-Duties include the organization of the fundraising office, writing thank you letters, entering and maintaining donor information on company software platforms, supporting donor relationship-building, tracking financial transactions from foundations, corporations and government funders, helping to manage the department’s reporting and task calendar, assisting in the planning and execution of special fundraising events, and supporting all tasks associated with the annual development plan including but not limited to digital and direct mail appeals.
+The Development Associate’s duties include the organization of the Development Department operations, files and supplies, entering and maintaining donations and donor information on PSA’s CRM software (PatronManager), track and maintain donation transactions from foundations, corporations and government funders, helping to manage the department’s reporting and task calendar, assist in the planning and execution of special fundraising and friend-raising events, and supporting all tasks associated with the annual development plan including but not limited to digital and direct mail appeals.

 - Assist in processing yearly donation appeal letters (paper and digital).

 - Attend and work all organizational concerts and events.